biowpn/GoBattleSim/README.md

 # GoBattleSim

-A next-generation Pokemon Go battle simulator, supporting multi-player gym battles, raid battles and trainer battles (PvP).
-It also includes rich functionalities such as Pokemon / Move Editor that allows users to tune the stats of Pokemon / Move with high flexibility.
+GoBattleSim is an open-sourced Pokemon Go battle simulator, supporting multi-player gym battles, raid battles, and trainer battles (PvP).
+Its design goals are:

+ - **Flexable**: Pokemon Go is constantly being updated, and GoBattleSim is able to simulate not only *the present*, but also *the future*.

+ - **Customizable**: Almost everything in GoBattleSim can be configured as the user wishes, from Pokemon / Move stats to detailed battle settings.

+ - **Fast**: While GoBattleSim is a client-side application, it is powered by [WebAssembly](https://webassembly.org/) which allows executing at almost native speed.

+ - **Extensible**: The simulation engine part of GoBattleSim provides C/C++/JavaScript/Python API, allowing other applications to be built on top of it.

 ## Public Hosting